berkus/wikinity/README.txt

 Acknowledgements
 ----------------
- * Special kudos go to Silver, Allan, Ando, Taavi for their ideas on navigating the invisible.
+ * Special kudos go to Silver, Allan, Ando, and Taavi for their ideas on navigating the invisible.
  * Katy Börner's book "Atlas of Science" triggered a lot of ideas, some of which are implemented in Wikinity.